 On June 18, 2024, a complaint for damages was filed in the Superior Court of the State of California, County of Los Angeles captioned Mark Rouse v.
 Capstone Green Energy Corporation alleging violations of the California labor code, breach of contract, conversion, breach of covenant of good faith and fair dealing and wrongful termination.
 The complaint seeks damages, medical expenses, attorneys' fees, interest and costs related to the termination of Mr. Rouse's employment and alleged non-payment of sales commissions in excess of \$300,000.
 The Company is engaged in settlement discussions with Mr. Rouse's counsel; and has yet to file its answer to the complaint.
 No hearing date has been set in the matter as of the date hereof.
-The Company has not recorded any liability as of September 30, 2023 as the matter is too early to estimate and any outcome would be immaterial to the financial results.
+The Company has not recorded a liability as of December 31, 2023, as the Company intends to fight the claims vigorously.